fntlnz/fntlnz.wtf/content/post/godebugging.md

 ```

 Also, when debugging, you have to remember that the Go runtime can be said
-to trigger certain behavior that can make debuggin easier.
+to trigger certain behavior that can make debugging easier.
 In this case, we are interested to say the Go runtime to trigger a core dump
 by actually doing a segfault instead of just exiting in case of panic.